Toilet training at night: how do you go about it?

 Establish a bedtime routine

 - Reduce liquids two hours before bedtime.
-But don't deprive your child of drinking;
+However, don't deprive your child of drinking during meals;

 - After your child has washed, showered, combed his hair and brushed his teeth, systematically suggest that he goes to the toilet or potty;

-- Introduce this new routine just before telling your child a story, singing a song or playing a game;
+- Introduce this new step just before telling a story, singing a song or playing a game;

-- Place your child'snight-time water glass next to the potty to encourage him to pee before drinking.
+- Place your child'snight-time water glass near the potty to encourage him to pee before drinking.

-Suggest removing the diaper and putting on training pants
+Suggest removing the diaper to put on training pants

 Talk to your child and adapt to his rhythm

-Always discuss the subject with your little one before he or she takes off his or her diaper for the night.
-As well as mastering his body, your child may be anxious or stressed about his future nocturnal expeditions to the bathroom.
-Reassure him, explain the way, show him how to get out of bed, go to the potty or toilet, wipe himself and get back into bed safely.
+Always discuss the subject with your little one before he or she removes his or her diaper while sleeping.
+Your baby may be anxious or stressed about future night-time toilet trips.
+Reassure him, explain the way, show him how to get out of his bed, go to the potty or toilet, wipe himself and return to his bed safely.

 Be patient with occasional relapses